 Type 1 Diabetes Fellows Series

-The application for the 12th annual installment of Endocrine Society’s Type 1 Diabetes Fellows series will be released in December 2024.
+The application for the 12th annual installment of Endocrine Society’s Type 1 Diabetes Fellows series is now available.
 Applicants will have until January 31, 2025 to apply and will receive notifications and more details by no later than mid-February.
 Fellows that are invited to attend the in-person meeting will receive a promotional code for complimentary registration to ENDO 2025, as well as a travel stipend.

 Have questions?
 Please contact [email protected] for assistance.